Essentials of a Landing Page

 Details – What else do they need to know?

 Some portion of your landing page needs to be dedicated to the details.
 Be sure to answer questions before they are asked.
-The easier you make it for a customer to decide they are ready to move forward, the more likely they are going to do so.
+The easier you make it for a customer to decide they are ready to move forward, the more likely they are to do it.
 Think of all of the frequently asked questions and be sure to answer them in as simple and concise a manner as possible.

 Proof – Why choose you?